edudati/cs50/README.md

 # cs50
-My solutions to the Harvard CS50 coursr
+My solutions to the Harvard CS50 course